WebberZone/top-10/readme.txt

 	* Upgrade old options to Settings API
 	* New widget to display the overall count i.e. visits across all your site posts
 	* Added a filter to override the number of days that maintenance considers to delete the database entries
+	* New option to disable tracking for logged in users.
+Find "Track logged-in users" under the "Counter/Tracker" tab in the settings screen

 * Enhancements:
 	* Make $ajax_tptn_tracker global.
 Contributed by [@pkirk](https://github.com/pkirk)